HubHiveApp/hubhive_backend/README.md

 # HubHive Backend

-A Yython-based backend for the HubHive social networking application, providing real-time chat, event management, and location-based services for connecting local communities.
+A Python-based backend for the HubHive social networking application, providing real-time chat, event management, and location-based services for connecting local communities.

 ## Features